sagemath/sagewiki_to_gh-2022-10-10/days85.md

 If you are interested in participating, please fill/edit the [[https://framadate.org/UuaAiTczyBfEoaeu|poll]] with the dates you would be coming.
+Also fill in the [[https://www.lri.fr/etherpad/p/sage-days85-participants|participants list]]

 Notes:

- * unlike last year, only one guest house was available for rental; therefore, there will be limited space; late registered may need to sleep in a tent; you are warned :-)
+ * unlike last year, only one guest house was available for rental; overflow will be in a nearby appartment; camping on the spot is possible too.

  * The guest house is actually rented Saturday to Saturday; everybody is welcome to stay for the whole time